 - Leases

-Details on the reporting requirements for these activities under the Arrangements is further detailed below.
-Entities must report contracts on AusTender valued at or above the relevant reporting threshold in accordance with the CPRs.
-Procurement policy guidance on procurement reporting obligations is available for entities are located at the Resource Management Guide 423 Procurement Publishing and Reporting Obligations .
+- Entities must report contracts on AusTender valued at or above the relevant reporting threshold in accordance with the CPRs.
+Procurement policy guidance on procurement reporting obligations, is available to entities and is located in the Resource Management Guide 423 Procurement Publishing and Reporting Obligations.

-Entities must use the correct Standing Offer Notice (SON) and Australian Business Number (ABN) when reporting under the Arrangements.
-Finance has established a SON on AusTender.
-The relevant details are as follows:
+- Entities must use the correct Standing Offer Notice (SON) and Australian Business Number (ABN) when reporting under the Arrangements.
+Finance has established a SON on AusTender, with the relevant details as follows:

 ---|---|

-As the Arrangements were established through an open tender process, entities should report all services procured through the Arrangements as an 'open tender' and ensure it is linked to the SON (SON3460620).
+As the Arrangements were established through an open tender process, entities should report all services procured through the Arrangements as an 'open tender' and link to the SON ID (SON4115715).

 The elements of the Arrangements are to be reported in accordance with AusTender reporting requirements.